leopoldch/ai_board_games/README.md

 Other implemented and tested algorithms:
 - Minimax
 - Alpha-Beta
-- Monte Carlo Tree Search
+- MCTS

 We added an alpha-beta pruning to reduce the time of the calculation and a cache to avoid re calculate a second time the evaluation of the grid.

-Depths are chosen automatically using another hashtable.
+Depths are chosen automatically using another hashtable, that way depth is easily adaptable.
 After a certain amount of played moves, depth is increased in order to find a winning path.
+Disadvantage : it is really hard to find out when to switch to a deeper value, game length can be very variable and if we switch too early our program will time out.

 ```
 def __negamax_depth(self) -> int: